Pi4J/pi4j.github.io/content/featured-projects/cocktail-maker-by-alex9849.md

 * Pumping ingredients in sequential order.
 * Pumping ingredients concurrently and mixing them by spreading the active pump timings within the productionstep.
 * Ingredients that cannot be added automatically (maybe because they didn't get assigned to one pump or are simply not liquid) can be handled.
 If a recipe with a non-pumpable ingredient got ordered the application will prompt the user to add that ingredient at the corresponding point.
 * Recipes can be resized for every order.
 The user decides the size of the cocktail he wants to order.
 All ingredients amount will get recalculated automatically.
 * A drag & drop recipe editor.
 * Recipes can be categorized.
 * Collections: Users can create collections and add recipes to them.
 * Bar: Users can add owned ingredients to their bar.
 The application can search for recipes that he can order with the owned recipes.
 If the user tries to order a recipe where he doesn't own all ingredients he will get a warning.
 * The cocktail maker can search for recipes that can be produced fully automatic.
 (Won't require the user to add ingredients manually)
 * Recipes can be searched by ingredients.
 * Multiple users & permission system: The admin can create new users and assign them to predefined groups, that have different permissions.

-### Ideas for the future
+* Track the remaining amount of liquid of the connected bottles and prevent an order if the remaining liquid doesn't reach.

-The next update will also allow the application to track the remaining amount of liquid of the connected bottles and prevent an order if the remaining liquid doesn't reach.
 It is also able to switch between pumps on the fly.
 If one order empties one bottle, but another bottle with the same ingredient is connected, the application will empty the first container and will switch to the second one mid-production.

 ### Docker deployment